The Polygon Gallery is an art museum in the Lower Lonsdale District of North Vancouver. It specializes in photography and admission is by donation.

 Tips and Suggestions

 Below are some suggestions on how to make the most out of your visit.

 TIP #1: Relax, take your time and enjoy the art.
 If you spend just 5 seconds on each piece you’ll be in and out of the Gallery in no time.
 Have a seat, slow down and admire both the art and the space.

-TIP #4: Parking in Lower Lonsdale can occasionally be a challenge (like on Friday nights in the summer or when a festival is going on).
+TIP #3: Parking in Lower Lonsdale can occasionally be a challenge (like on Friday nights in the summer or when a festival is going on).
 At those times taking public transit is an especially good option.
-The ICBC parkade just up the street from the Gallery is free on evenings (after 6 pm) and weekends.
-There is also free parking all day every day on Lonsdale Avenue, Esplanade and surrounding side streets, although spots fill up fast.
+The ICBC parkade just up the street from the Gallery used to be free on evenings (after 6 pm) and weekends, but not anymore.
+There is still free parking though all day every day on Lonsdale Avenue, Esplanade and surrounding side streets, although spots fill up fast.

-TIP #6: Go for a walk along the waterfront and explore the Shipyards and the pier.
+TIP #5: Go for a walk along the waterfront and explore the Shipyards and the Pier.
 It’s a beautiful walk along the water and there are great restaurants and interesting shops in the area.

 See the Polygon website for more information about the Gallery.

 To learn about the surrounding area click any of the following: